vinkla/laravel-hashids/README.md

 </a>

 > [!NOTE]
 > The creator of Hashids has released a new, upgraded version rebranded as **Sqids**.
 However, Hashids will continue to be maintained and available for future use.
-For more information, please visit the [Sqids repository](https://github.com/sqids/sqids-php) and learn how it compares to Hashids on the [Sqids website](https://sqids.org/faq#hashids). <ins>The API is so simple that you don't even need a Laravel package for it.</ins>
+For more information, please visit the [Sqids repository](https://github.com/sqids/sqids-php) and learn how it compares to Hashids on the [Sqids website](https://sqids.org/faq#hashids). **The API is so simple that you don't need a Laravel package at all.**

 ## Installation